fusorjs/dom/docs/tutorial.md

 Now you know everything you need to start developing modern front-end applications with Fusor.

-Developing with Fusor is the most concise, flexible, lightweight, and performant way to build frontend applications.
+As far as I know, developing with Fusor is the most concise, flexible, lightweight, and performant way to build frontend applications.